JohananCS/JohananCS.github.io/essays/semantic.md

 <img src="../images/htmlcss.png" width="250px" align="left"/>

 <p>
   Over the past couple weeks, I have delved into the realm of HTML, webd esign, styling with CSS, and more.
 Through the various exercises and practices that I have done, I have learned quite a bit even in a shorter period of time.
 HTML on paper is something that appears to be very basic, but the more I used it, and especially with the introduction of CSS styling I realized that it has the potential to be quite an intricate language and application.
 Compared to other languages I have used such as JavaScript or C++, HTML has a much different approach and in my opinion, is much easier to visualize the output because of its canvas-like application.
-I think that in terms of developing web pages and whatnot, HTML is appropriately probably the most optimized to do so
+I think that in terms of developing web pages and whatnot, HTML is appropriately probably the most optimized to do so.
 </p>

 <h2>Semantic UI Framework</h2>